wryan67/lcd1602_rpi_lib/readme.md

 ## Examples
-In the example folder, there is a sample program that you can compile and run like this:
+In the example folder, there is a sample program that you can compile and run.
+Use the "gpio i2cd" command to determine what address your LCD16xx device is using.

     $ cd [project folder]
     $ cd example
-    $ make clean
     $ make
     $ ./lcd1602 -a 0x23
     Raspberry Pi LCD test program